-Petersen Physical Therapy provides office ergonomics service for Arizona since 1998.
-Our staff are trained Ergonomics Specialists, and have worked with many local and national organizations to help employers create a healthy and productive work environment.
+Petersen Physical Therapy has provided office ergonomics service for Arizona since 1998.
+Our staff are trained ergonomics consultants / specialists who have worked with many local and national organizations to help employers create a healthy and productive work environment.
+We will travel to your location and assess you or your employees.
+For an ergonomic assessment in Arizona, just give us a call or contact us to set it up!

 Our services include:

-Don’t wait until you need physical therapy to address your office related pain or injury, call us at 480-833-1005 to find out more information about our office ergonomics services.
+Don’t wait until you need physical therapy to address your office related pain or injury.
+Call us at 480-833-1005 to find out more information about our office ergonomic evaluation services.

 Continue reading for a few quick tips regarding your own office ergonomics: